 WRITER, DRAMATURG, THEATRE AND PERFORMANCE SCHOLAR

-Magda Romanska is a writer, dramaturg and theatre, performance and media scholar.
-Her research focuses on theatre and globalization, the intersection of theatre, media, and technology, including digital and multiplatform dramaturgy, human-AI interaction in performance, the ethics, and representation of human enhancements, and posthuman theatre and performance.
+Magda Romanska is an award-winning writer, dramaturg and theatre, performance and media scholar, researching the intersection of theatre, media, and technology, including digital and multiplatform dramaturgy, human-AI interaction in performance, the ethics, and representation of human enhancements, and posthuman theatre and performance.

-A graduate of Stanford’s honors program, and of Cornell’s doctoral program in Theatre, Film and Dance, Romanska is an Associate Professor of Theatre and Dramaturgy at Emerson College in Boston, MA, a Research Associate at the Center for European Studies at Harvard University, the Chair of Transmedia Arts seminar at Harvard University Mahindra Humanities Center, and the Executive Director and Editor-in-Chief of TheTheatreTimes.com, the largest global digital theatre portal, for which she won the 2018 Elliott Hayes Award for Outstanding Achievement in Dramaturgy.
+A graduate of Stanford’s interdisciplinary honors program in Modern Thought and Literature, and of Cornell’s doctoral program in Theatre, Film and Dance, Romanska is an Associate Professor of Theatre and Dramaturgy at Emerson College in Boston, MA, a Research Associate at the Center for European Studies and Davis Center for Russian and Eurasian Studies at Harvard University, the Chair of Transmedia Arts seminar at Harvard University Mahindra Humanities Center, and the Executive Director and Editor-in-Chief of TheTheatreTimes.com, the largest global digital theatre portal, for which she won the 2018 Elliott Hayes Award for Outstanding Achievement in Dramaturgy.
 In this capacity, she leads a team of over 140 Regional Managing Editors around the world, covering theatre in over 90 countries and regions.
+In 2019, she also launched Performap.org – an interactive digital map of theatre festivals, funded through Yale Digital Humanities Lab and LMDA Innovation Grant.

-Her research has been recognized with two international awards from the American Society for Theatre Research and from the Polish Studies Association.
-Her past publications cover the areas of post-traumatic theatre, a theory of comedy, and dramaturgy.
-She is the author or editor of four critically acclaimed theatre books, including The Post-traumatic Theatre of Grotowski and Kantor, Reader in Comedy: An Anthology of Theory and Criticism (co-edited with Alan Ackerman); and The Routledge Companion to Dramaturgy, a leading handbook of dramaturgy, and Boguslaw Schaeffer: An Anthology.
+Romanska’s research has been recognized with two international awards from the American Society for Theatre Research and from the Polish Studies Association.
+Her past publications cover the range of areas, from post-traumatic theatre and theory, to a theory of comedy, and dramaturgy.
+She is the author or editor of four critically acclaimed theatre books, including The Post-traumatic Theatre of Grotowski and Kantor, Reader in Comedy: An Anthology of Theory and Criticism (co-edited with Alan Ackerman); and The Routledge Companion to Dramaturgy, a leading and best-selling handbook of dramaturgy, and Boguslaw Schaeffer: An Anthology.
 Her fifth book, TheaterMachine: Tadeusz Kantor in Context (co-edited with Kathleen Cioffi) is forthcoming from NUP.
 She is also the sole editor of a ten-volume series Focus on Dramaturgy from Routledge.